HarryPaniccc/DnD/Session Notes/Vanguard/Session 86- Search for the Ley Line.md

 **Subsequent Session:**

 ## Introduction
 > So we will find our dreams fade in time, and in time our dreams leave us blind.
 By moonlight and starlight those shadows led me astray.
-Take comfort in darkness, and hide away from the light
+Take comfort in darkness, and hide away from the light.

 ### Recap
 **Much has happened** these past months, too much to tell now, but here is what is most important.
-- Returning from her adventure in [[Sirkonos]] to the familiarity of [[Dularen]], Rylai has begun to introspect about what her power means for who she is as a person
+- Returning from her adventure in [[Sirkonos]] to the familiarity of [[Dularen]], [[Rylai Sweetsong]] has begun to introspect about what her power means for who she is as a person .
 - Dedicated to researching methods that will allow her to depart with the part of her magic that represents who she once thought she was meant to be, [[Rylai Sweetsong]] now believes that she has discovered the means of understanding and severing her sorcerous magic: A crossing of the [[Ley Lines]], a [[Ley Nexus]].
-- In aid of her persuit, [[Darius Nubide]] pointed her towards a ruin near [[Vasspryg]] that could hold information that may prove valuable for the both of them.
+- In aid of her persuit, [[Darius Nubide]] pointed her towards a ruin near [[Vasspryg]] that could hold information that may prove valuable for the both of them - a ruin he believes to be the [[Synod of Elevation]].

 ### Opening Monologue
-> The surrounds you find yourself in are old.
-Older than you, maybe older than I. But one things for certain, you are not the first to come through here recently.
+> The last breath of Autumn grips [[Ruina]].
+The landscape surrounding [[Trayfort Keep]] is a vibrant display of colour and metamorphosis.
+In this realm of ancient histories and calamity, there too exists beauty and calmness.
+One thing is for certain, Winter is but one week away, and the snowfall has begun to chill your bones.
 >
-> The day is the nth of *month*, 813, and you are (bleeding/dying/chilling/eating).
+> The day is the 23rd of *Antumbrahn*, 813 post fall, and you are preparing for another adventure - the first true excursion in a little over a month.

 # Session Start